biancini/edugain-connectivity-check/README.md

         # sudo apt-get install php5-curl php5-json php5-mysqlnd

-2. Install the pre-compiled version 2.1.1 of PhantomJS to your /usr/local/bin directory:
+2. Install the compiled version 2.1.1 of PhantomJS to your /usr/local/bin directory:

     * Create a new directory into /usr/local/src: